happycamper1129/python_koans/README.rst

 At this time of writing, there are two versions of the Python Koans:

-* one for use with Python 2.6 (it also works with Python 2.7)
+* one for use with Python 2.7 (earlier versions are no longer supported)
-* one for Python 3.1.
+* one for Python 3.1+.

 You should be able to work with newer Python versions, but older ones will likely give you problems.